Layering customer, infrastructure and business perspectives into your monitoring (Part 4)

 Visual Application Discovery and Analysis (VADA)

-Be sure to check out SquaredUp's KB Article:
+Be sure to check out SquaredUp's Knowledge Base Article:

 For illustration, we're going to create a fake Banner diagram by adding three servers to our EA.
 We will then create a dashboard for our Support team showing the VADA diagram, the alerts, and SLA's, all in one place: